Headquartered in Detroit, Michigan, General Motors (or simply GM) was originally founded on September 16th, 1908 by William Durant.

 How to Trade GM Stock

 General Motors is one of the most important companies in the US, with its stock attracting massive attention on Wall Street.
-Here are some of the factors to consider when trading GM stock:
+Here are some of the factors to consider when trading GM stocks:

 - Legislative and Taxation Issues